Bloeckchengrafik/noted/README.md

 This project is in a very early stage of development and is not ready for use.

+I am currently rewriting this to integrate my two note-flows (hand-written and text based).

 ### Features

 - [x] Create, rename and delete files